 In addition, ADHD symptoms usually begin at a younger age than bipolar disorder symptoms.

-If you suspect that you or someone you love might have either of these conditions, speak with your doctor or get a referral to a psychiatrist.
+If you suspect that you or someone you love might have either of these conditions, speak with your doctor or get a referral to a psychiatrist (or if it is someone you love, encourage them to make an appointment with their doctor or get a referral to a psychiatrist).
 Your first appointment will likely involve information gathering so your doctor can learn more about you, what you are experiencing, your family medical history, and anything else that relates to your mental and physical health.

 It can be more than challenging when you or a loved one is experiencing signs and symptoms of either ADHD or bipolar disorder.
 You’re not alone.
 Mental health disorders affect approximately one in 17 individuals in America.
 Getting the help you need is the first step toward living your best life.